-Each half term we focus on one of our values.
-Understanding of these is developed through Lower and Upper school assemblies led by the Senior Leadership Team, with visiting clergy and speakers from the local community also leading our assemblies from time to time.
+Understanding of our core values is developed through weekly year group assemblies led by the Senior Leadership Team, with visiting clergy and speakers from the local community also leading our assemblies from time to time.
 These assemblies include ‘stories’ that are chosen to have a particular relevance to the children, and include a range of traditional and Bible stories, creative arts and illustrations as well as music.

-Children are invited to reflect and think about our values in their day to day life in school, and at the end of each week special celebration year group assemblies are used as an opportunity to share the achievements of children and reward those who have been a shining example and demonstrated our school values in action.
+Year group assemblies and a weekly video assembly led by the Headteacher are used as an opportunity to share the achievements of children and reward those who have been a shining example and demonstrated our school values in action.

-The government sets out its definition of British values in the 2011 Prevent Strategy (revised and updated in 2015) and these values were reiterated by the Prime Minister in 2015.
+The government set out its definition of British values in the 2011 Prevent Strategy (revised and updated in 2015).

 At TAB we believe these values sit within and are compatible with the wider context of Global Values.